thecomeonman/Replacing-Suarez-and-Messi/README.md

 ![](Sancho_20200630.png)

 When playing on the right wing, Sancho tends to stay wide with lots of cutbacks and short crosses, and shots from wider angles compared to Messi who prefers more central areas to attempts assists from, often through vertical passes, and to attempt shots from.
 Barca's style of play today has the width being provided by their fullbacks and the wingers tucked in so if Sancho were to brought in to play on the right wing, it would need a restructuring of the way Barcelona play.

+## Get in touch

+If you liked this bit of analysis, would like to do it for players at your clubs, or have any feedback, you can find me on [Twitter](https://twitter.com/thecomeonman) or e-mail me at mail dot thecomeonman at gmail dot com.